Kevin-Ashton-169/Dogja/README.md

 Some of the features that I want to add to Dogja, but are currently absent, include:

-  Proper Manga and Western Comics support
+  -Proper Manga and Western Comics support

-  Installer
+  -Installer

-  An easy in-software way to add new series and chapters
+  -An easy in-software way to add new series and chapters

-  Android support
+  -Android support

-  Support for more file extensions
+  -Support for more file extensions

-  More user customization options
+  -More user customization options

 Note: Some or all of the features listed above may be implemented only partially or not at all.
 Other features not listed here may also be added in the future.